acikgozb/local-ci/.pipeline/README.md

 ## <a id='utilities' /> Utilities

-Besides the steps, there is a utility function which is implemented to remove printing the commands on Console Output.
+Besides the steps, there is a utility function which is implemented to disable printing the commands on Console Output.

 This is done by using toggling the shell mode (`set +x` and `set -x`).